granthale/wip-book/content/Notes/GPT LLM Copilot Example.md

 ---
 ## Takeaways
-This seems like it solves a known alignment issue—[[How can we direct LLM-powered SRS towards what we want to learn about?|the system does not have to identify what the important concepts are]].
-Instead by providing a prompt, a concept is chosen, and LLMs can work their vectorized magic.

 This was value-add.
 In the prompts provided above, I would not have made the connection to scientific reasoning nor teleological thinking.
 (To be transparent, I didn't even know what teleological thinking was!)

 [[Concerns with LLM-powered Anki|Connections should still be sought]] but from this demonstration, LLM's potential for illuminating unknown unknowns seem great.

----
-## Imagination
-As of now, I'm envisioning this as an Anki plugin that lets a person click on different dropdown buttons to augment prompts in different ways.
-Maybe, providing the list of [[Prompt writing principles for flashcards]] would be a starting place.